greenelab/xswap-manuscript/manuscript.md

 ### The edge prior encapsulates degree

+We evaluated degree as an edge prediction feature using the edge prior.
 In the first prediction task, we computed three predictors---the XSwap edge prior, an analytical approximation to the edge prior, and the (scaled) product of source and target node degree---on networks from Hetionet.
 We then evaluated the extent to which these predictors---treated as predictions themselves---could reconstruct the 20 networks ([Supplemental table](#networks)).
 The XSwap-derived edge prior reconstructed many of the networks with a high level of performance, as measured by the AUROC.